Estimation and Inference for Synthetic Control Methods with Spillover Effects: Extensions

 \subsection{Including covariates}

-Many empirical researchers are interested including extra covariates when using synthetic control methods.
-Our framework can be readily adapted to settings with covaraites.
-Suppose we have a vector of observable variables $z_{i,t}$ and want to estimate the treatment effects, while being worried about spillover effects.
+Many empirical researchers are interested in including extra covariates when using synthetic control methods.
+Our framework can be combined with existing methods such as \cite{Abadie2010} and \cite{Li2019}, and be readily adapted to settings with covariates.
+For example, suppose we have a vector of observable variables $z_{i,t}$ and want to estimate the treatment effects, while being worried about spillover effects.
 Following \cite{Li2019}, we estimate the least square coefficients for the model